 - How to register for the course and if permission and/or pre-requisites are required

-You must Request an Experience on Handshake in order to fully receive credit for your internship course.
-If you do not complete steps one and two on Handshake before the final drop date of each semester, you will be dropped from the internship course and will not receive academic credit.
-You may complete the information in Handshake with your site supervisor, or gather the information to input later.
-The following is what you will need to know in order to complete the Request an Experience form:
+You must submit the details of your experience to GradLeaders in order to fully receive credit for your work-based learning course.
+If you do not complete steps one and two on GradLeaders before the start date of each semester, you will be dropped from the course and will not receive academic credit.
+You may complete the information in GradLeaders with your site supervisor, or gather the information to input later.
+The following is what you will need to know to complete the GradLeaders submission:

 - Company/Organization name and address